rmohnani/Obsidian-Vaults/Fall 2022/HIST 1830B/Lectures/Lecture 2.md

 Empires are multinantional, multilinguistic, multi religious, geopolitically complex, politically complex with relationships between imperial/hegemonic power at the center and the periphery.
 Also potentially including colonial body on the outside.

 Partnership between the nation states.
 State meaning unit of government administration - the exclusive control of legal violence.
-As european political system develops into the 19th cnetury w
+As european political system develops into the 19th cnetury we have consolidation of nation states.